Sarouth/event-ticketing-platform/readme_event_management.md

 python manage.py migrate

-verify: check in Mysql workbench the default tables of djano are visible or not
+verify: check in Mysql workbench the default tables of djano are visible or not Test your database connection through Django: python manage.py dbshell (If it opens a MySQL prompt without errors — your database connection is working perfectly.)

 10. create superuser function and create super user: python manage.py createsuperuser, python manage.py runserver